Blue Grass Airport

 Blue Grass Airport (IATA: LEX, ICAO: KLEX, FAA LID: LEX) is a public airport in Fayette County, Kentucky, United States, 6 miles west of downtown Lexington.
 Located among horse farms and situated directly across from Keeneland Race Course, Blue Grass Airport is the primary airport serving central and eastern Kentucky.
 More than 1.3 million passengers depart or arrive annually at Blue Grass Airport.
 In 2017, the airport served 1,316,847 passengers via four major airline carriers: Allegiant Air, American Airlines, Delta Air Lines, and United Airlines.

+In 2024, LEX served 1,571,805 passengers, an all-time record for the facility, breaking the old record set in 2019.
+The 2024 passenger totals was 16.1 percent higher than in 2023.

 Features and facilities

+Facilities

 The airport covers 911 acre and has two runways.
 On August 4, 2010, a new 4,000 foot runway, 9/27, opened replacing the previous 3,500 foot runway, 8/26.
 The previous runway, which is in a similar location as the new runway except that it overlapped runway 22, was removed after a 2006 crash of a Delta Connection flight, during which all aboard except the co-pilot were killed after an attempted take-off from the wrong, shorter runway.
 Blue Grass Airport is home to the Aviation Museum of Kentucky, which features more than 25,000 square feet of exhibit space displaying restored aircraft and memorabilia.
 The current main terminal building opened in 1977.
 On April 18, 2007, Blue Grass Airport opened an extension of Concourse B, adding six boarding gates with four new jet bridges.

+Law enforcement and fire protection

+This airport is protected by the Blue Grass Airport Department of Public Safety, located at 4101 Aviator Road, approximately the middle of the airport.
+This is an Aircraft Rescue Fire Fighting (ARFF) facility with five apparatus bays, administration and operations, on-site residential living quarters, classroom-style training and physical training facilities, and a flight line watch room.
+The apparatus bays are located on the level aligned with the airfield, along with the frequently used spaces are located as close as possible to the apparatus bays to minimize response times.
+All of the DPS officers are trained and certified in law enforcement, firefighting, and EMS.
+Officers of the DPS work shifts of 24-on and 48-off, which is a typical firefighter's shift.
+During the 24-hour work shift, they perform all aspects of public safety - law enforcement, firefighting, and EMS.
+They are required to have 100 hours of fire training every year on top of the 40 hours of law enforcement training each year.